Tom Izzo handling of Michigan State basketball big men problem at center of epic collapse

 But that all got obscured amid Izzo’s handling of his big men.

-Izzo defended not reinserting Booker after he played the first 4:50 in the second half, pointing to rebounding issues and Booker’s struggles defending dribble-drive penetration by Ohio State’s guards in that stretch.
-At that point, the Buckeyes had outrebounded MSU 9-2, even though the Spartans maintained the 10-point lead they carried into halftime.
+Izzo defended not reinserting Booker after he played the first 4:50 in the second half, pointing to rebounding issues and Booker’s struggles defending dribble-drive penetration by Ohio State’s guards.
+The Buckeyes had outrebounded MSU 9-2, even though the Spartans maintained the 10-point lead they carried into halftime.

 Booker’s presence as an outside shooting threat with the ability to handle the ball around the perimeter helped spread the floor offensively for Hall, A.J.
-Hoggard and Tyson Walker to find space to score inside and outside the arc all day.
-The 6-foot-11 Booker, who has gained 18 points since the summer and now weighs 236 pounds, also contributed an alley-oop dunk on a Hoggard drive and lob as well as one of those rebounds and another blocked shot after he had two in the opening half.
+Hoggard and Walker to find space to score inside and outside the arc all day.
+The 6-foot-11 Booker, who has gained 18 pounds since the summer and now weighs 236, also contributed an alley-oop dunk, a rebound and another blocked shot after he had two in the opening half.

 “The easy thing for a writer to do is say, ‘Why didn't you play him more, or why didn't you do this?’”
 Izzo said.
 “Trust me when I say Book knows exactly what's going on.
 I spent hours with Book, hours.
 And he helped me, telling me what he was feeling and what he thinks he wasn't ready for and was.”